OneWater Marine (NASDAQ:ONEW) Updates FY 2022 Earnings Guidance

 OneWater Marine (NASDAQ:ONEW – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $8.60-$9.00 for the period, compared to the consensus earnings per share estimate of $8.62.
 The company issued revenue guidance of -.

-Several equities research analysts recently issued reports on the stock.
-Stifel Nicolaus decreased their price target on shares of OneWater Marine from $62.00 to $52.00 in a report on Monday, April 25th.
-Truist Financial reduced their target price on shares of OneWater Marine from $62.00 to $48.00 in a report on Thursday, April 7th.
-Raymond James boosted their target price on shares of OneWater Marine from $61.00 to $72.00 and gave the stock an outperform rating in a report on Friday, February 4th.
-Robert W. Baird reduced their target price on shares of OneWater Marine from $70.00 to $60.00 in a report on Friday, May 6th.
-Finally, Zacks Investment Research raised shares of OneWater Marine from a hold rating to a buy rating and set a $39.00 target price on the stock in a report on Wednesday, April 6th.
-Six research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $54.00.
+Several research firms have recently commented on ONEW.
+Truist Financial lowered their price target on shares of OneWater Marine from $62.00 to $48.00 in a report on Thursday, April 7th.
+Raymond James upped their price objective on shares of OneWater Marine from $61.00 to $72.00 and gave the stock an outperform rating in a report on Friday, February 4th.
+Robert W. Baird decreased their price objective on shares of OneWater Marine from $70.00 to $60.00 in a report on Friday, May 6th.
+Stifel Nicolaus decreased their price objective on shares of OneWater Marine from $62.00 to $52.00 in a report on Monday, April 25th.
+Finally, Zacks Investment Research upgraded shares of OneWater Marine from a hold rating to a buy rating and set a $39.00 price objective for the company in a report on Wednesday, April 6th.
+Six equities research analysts have rated the stock with a buy rating, According to MarketBeat, the company currently has an average rating of Buy and an average target price of $54.00.

 OneWater Marine Company Profile (Get Rating)